d3lio/degu-lang/README.md

 You need to have a local LLVM sdk.
 [The llvm cmake guide](https://llvm.org/docs/CMake.html) will help you as well as [the llvm-sys crate](https://crates.io/crates/llvm-sys) since that is what the project depends on.

 What I've found useful is to pass a parallel build flag to `cmake --build`.
-For Windows this is `/maxcpucount:<n>` and would look something like `cmake --build . --config Release -- /maxcpucount:4`.
+For Windows' MSVC this is `/maxcpucount:<n>` and would look something like `cmake --build . --config Release -- /maxcpucount:4`.

 The current required version of LLVM is 6 which will change when I get to recompile LLVM again.